NawthviperCodes/NawthviperCodes/README.md

 I am a **Computer Science graduate from TUT** with an interest in building reliable and useful software systems.

-I enjoy working on:

-- Backend systems
-- Web applications
+I work with backend systems, web applications, automation tools, data systems, and FinTech-related projects.

+I have also been learning **Data Science through Bright Learn**, where I focused on:

-- Automation tools
+- Analysing data
+- Cleaning and preparing datasets
-- APIs
+- Exploring data patterns
-- Data-driven applications
+- Creating machine learning models
-- FinTech and trading systems
+- Training and testing machine learning models
+- Using data to support decision-making

-I like turning ideas and complex logic into simple, working software.
+I enjoy turning ideas, data, and complex logic into simple working software.

 ---